harshavardhini09/IBM_Cloud-Computing---Phase-1/E-Commerce/Shopping-Cart/README.md

 2. Flask
 3. Sqlite

-## How to run ##
+## How to run in VS Code##
-1. Set up database by running database.py (Or you can reuse existing database included in the repo)
+1. Set up database by running database.py (Or you can reuse existing database included in the repo) ( Optional )
-2. Run main.py
+2. Run -> python main.py
 3. Enter localhost:5000 in the browser